0x1d00ffff/0xbtc-discord-price-bot/README.md

    to explicitly check for this.

 ##### Todo:
- - exchange module
-   - switch over all apis to use \_get_json_from_url in exchange base class
  - make configuration text-based so it does not need python imports etc
  - add keyboard shortcuts / letters (ie press 'c' to show all channels)
  - update from async to rewrite branch of discord.py [link](https://github.com/TheTrain2000/async2rewrite)